 For students participating through Leiden University, a number of meetings will be organized in which an introduction will be given on water resources and related management issues as well as on practical matters of doing fieldwork in the Philippines.
 Literature on the topic will be distributed and read by the students before departure.
 A final report will be written by the students in the Philippines.
 The written reports of the field studies will be compiled and printed as a booklet.
 A colloquium will be organized in which students will present their experiences and the outcome of their field studies.

-Information session: September 25, 2013, 15.30-17.30 h, Room SA49, Pieter de la Court Building, Wassenaarseweg 52, Leiden.
+Information session: October 8th 2014, 15.30-17.00 h, room 0A33, Pieter de la Court Building, Wassenaarseweg 52, Leiden.
 [Students who cannot attend the information session can contact Drs.
 M. van Weerd in order to receive the powepoint presentation by e-mail.]

 Mode of Instruction